 Over the next 5 years, we estimate supporting between 15-30% of the CHWs in Kenya and Burkina Faso—which will create a tipping point that substantively advances UHC.
 We believe this will enable us to forge greater sustainability for governments and the communities we collectively serve.
 An important aspect of our partnerships with government will be working towards building resilient health systems that have the capacity to withstand shocks, such as future epidemics and pandemics, and we will work to advance South-South learning.

 2.DRIVE SUSTAINED, NATIONAL IMPACT ACROSS A PORTFOLIO OF COUNTRIES THROUGH COST-EFFECTIVE, DATA-DRIVEN COMMUNITY HEALTH.
 This strategy is squarely focused on driving national-level impact, and so we have given great thought to where and how to best grow our footprint.
 Innovation and generating evidence remain a priority.
 Learning sites provide opportunities for rapid experimentation and improvement to further strengthen performance management and DESC approach.
 We will evaluate and add other high impact services to further leverage community health networks.
 These learnings and best practices can be leveraged to further advance the field of community health.
 Across our portfolio of countries, the level of investment over the course of the strategy will depend on each country’s comparative return on investment (ROI), and how strong the enabling environment is.
 For example, while Uganda is moving in the right direction in terms of government ownership, it is unlikely to continue to fit the mold of where we believe our core countries should be by 2026.
 However, Uganda will continue to play a critical role for Living Goods: in addition to saving lives every day through cost-effective service delivery, Uganda will serve as a scaled learning laboratory to test new innovations while we continue to support strengthening the enabling environment.
 In Kenya, which we consider the first testing ground for our new strategy, we will continue to support counties to scale government-led, digitally enabled community health.
 Next year, Living Goods will launch learning sites in Burkina Faso.
-Over the next five years, we will expand into two additional countries that meet specific criteria—bringing to five the total number of countries with the potential to contribute to improvements to national level health outcomes by 2026.

 3. FOLLOW A CLEAR BLUEPRINT PLAN FOR ENTERING NEW COUNTRIES.
 To identify the best new countries to support long-term, Living Goods will follow the early stages of the blueprint defined in pillar 1.
 The blueprint outlines a scoping process and phase of initial investments that will precede determining whether to designate it a core country for long-term investment.
 The blueprint is intended to provide guidance on decisions about whether and when to increase or decrease investments, while maintaining the flexibility to meet country needs and be opportunistic to pursue new impact opportunities with a clear potential for higher ROI.
 We anticipate this process could ultimately take more than 10 years for each country to achieve, so we will monitor a set of interim metrics over the next five years to ensure all partner countries are on-track.
 The goal of using this blueprint is to identify and partner with countries we can support to drive improved health outcomes nationally, where there is also strong government commitment to investing in and owning community health.